-To apply the AHRQ Quality Indicators to HCUP hospital discharge data, several steps were taken: 1) QI software review and modification, 2) acquisition of population-based data, 3) general preparation of HCUP data, 4) special methods for race/ethnicity reporting, and 4) identification of statistical methods.
+To apply the AHRQ Quality Indicators to HCUP hospital discharge data, several steps were taken: 1) QI software review and modification, 2) acquisition of population-based data, 3) preparation of HCUP data, and 4) identification of statistical methods.
 These steps, described briefly below, are presented in detail in the Technical Specifications for HCUP Measures in the National Healthcare Quality Report and the National Healthcare Disparities Report (Barrett, Houchens, Coffey, et al., 2003), available from AHRQ on request.

 - 1. QI Software Review and Modification.
 For this report, we started with the following QI software versions: PQI Version 2.1, IQI Version 2.1, and PSI (beta test version, July 2002).
-Because these software modules did not include all of the reporting categories needed for the NHDR, some changes to the QI calculations were necessary.
-(For details, see Barrett, Houchens, Coffey, et al., 2003).
-We also added two indicators: immunization-preventable pneumococcal pneumonia and immunization-preventable influenza. - 2.
+Because each of these software modules was developed for State and hospital-level rates, rather than national rates, some changes to the QI calculations were necessary.
+(For details, see Barrett, et al., 2003).
+Also, because this was the inaugural use and included a longitudinal application of the QIs, we reviewed the ICD-9-CM coding of the QIs over the period 1994 through 2000 and made some minor modifications in consultation with the developers (UCSF-Stanford).
+Subsequently, USCF-Stanford is considering modifications to the QIs for future revisions of the software.
+QIs that may be affected by some of these revisions are identified in footnotes to the QI-related tables of the report.
+We also added one indicator particularly relevant to the structure of the NHQR: immunization-preventable influenza. - 2.
 Acquisition of Population-Based Data.
 Generally, a QI as a measure of an event that occurs in a hospital requires a numerator count of the event of interest and a denominator count of the population (within the hospital or within the geographic area) to which the event relates.
 These denominator counts had to be located for all reporting categories and for all adjustment categories listed in the HCUP-based tables.
 Agegender adjustments were made by 18 five-year increments of age by male-female gender.
-Thus, to develop the multi-State QI rates, we needed State level data for the QI denominators by each reporting category by the 36 classes for age-gender adjustments.
-The HCUP data were used for discharge denominator counts for QIs that related to providers.
-Population ZIP-Code-level counts by age, gender, race, and ethnicity from Claritas were used for denominator counts for QIs that related to geographic areas.
-We chose Claritas, which uses intra-census methods to estimate ZIP-Code-level statistics (Claritas, Inc., 2001) because the Census 2000 data by ZIP Code were not yet available.
-ZIP-Code-level counts were necessary for statistics by median income and location of the patient's ZIP Code. - 3.
-Preparation of HCUP Data.
-Several HCUP data issues had to be resolved before applying the QI algorithms.
-First, we selected community1 hospitals only and eliminated rehabilitation hospitals in the 2000 SID because the completeness of reporting for rehabilitation hospitals was inconsistent across States.
-Second, because some
+Thus, to develop State and national QI rates, we needed State- and national-level data for the QI denominators by each reporting category by the 36 classes for agegender adjustments.
+The HCUP data were used for State- and national-level discharge denominator counts for QIs that related to providers.
+Two other sources were used for State- and national-level denominator counts for QIs that related to geographic areas.
+We obtained State and national population counts by age and gender from Census data.
+We obtained population ZIP-Code-level counts by age and gender from Claritas, which uses intra-census methods to estimate ZIP-Code-level statistics (Claritas, Inc., 2001) because the Census 2000 data by ZIP Code were not yet available.
+ZIP-Code-level counts were necessary for statistics by median income and location of the patient's ZIP Code.